JENCS/TasteUCLA/README.md

 $ git clone https://github.com/JENCS/TasteUCLA
 ```

-### Launch the backend and database server:
+### Setup the backend and database server
-#### To allow the backend server to connect to MongoDB, we must include a file named: `/TasteUCLA/backend/.env` in the root of the backend server.
+To allow the backend server to connect to MongoDB, we must include a file named: `/TasteUCLA/backend/.env` in the root of the backend server.
 First, create two access tokens for the access and refresh tokens you will put into your ".env" file to connect to the MongoDB database by running the following command twice in a node environment and saving the two outputs:
 ```node
 > require('crypto').randomBytes(64).toString('hex')
 ```